asheekakp/Vue/README.md

 # Vue
   Author : Asheeka KP
   LetUsCodeTogether
-This project it to help those who wish to code in vue.js.
+This project is to help those who wish to code in vue.js.
 The working example of https://vuejs.org/v2/guide/ .